angel25bcs10712-stack/AI-Risk-Manager/README.md

 These results are benchmark results on synthetic data, not evidence of performance on real payment traffic.

+### Synthetic Data & Why Metrics Look Strong

+The reported precision (99.3%), recall (98.9%), and ROC-AUC (0.9998) are notably high, and that is worth addressing directly rather than letting it stand unexplained.

+The synthetic dataset generates fraud and legitimate transactions from separate underlying distributions across the 11 model features (e.g.
+`amount_to_avg_ratio`, `is_new_device`, `previous_chargebacks`).
+Because
+the generator constructs fraud cases as statistically distinct from legitimate ones (rather than sampling from overlapping, ambiguous real-world distributions), the classes are more separable than they would be in production data, where fraud increasingly mimics legitimate behavior and legitimate customers occasionally look anomalous (new device, unusual location, high amount).

+In other words: these metrics measure how well the model learned the *generator's* decision boundary, not how well it would generalize to adversarial, evolving, real-world fraud patterns.
+We expect real-world precision/recall to be meaningfully lower than the benchmark numbers above, and to degrade over time as fraud patterns shift — which is why model-performance monitoring and periodic retraining would be required in any production deployment.

+This benchmark should be read as: "the pipeline is correctly wired end-to-end and the model can learn a fraud/legitimate boundary when one exists in the data" — not as a claim about real-world fraud-catch rate.

 ## AI Investigation Workflow

 The backend orchestrator runs six investigative tools: